talorlevy/MySQLWorkbenchCRM/README.txt

 DIRECTIONS TO RUN:
-Start the executable program, type the correct credentials then click the login button!
+Start the executable program, type the correct credentials then click on the login button!

 ADDITIONAL REPORT DETAILS: